AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 </pre>

 ## 🌐 Recommendations
-Befoure you begin please read the set of recommendations.
+Before you begin, please review the following recommendations to ensure a smooth experience with TAS-Forge.

-To ensure smooth implementation of TAS-Forge, it is **strongly recommended** that you start MATLAB in the **TAS-Forge root directory** (or the directory where all input and output files are expected to be located).
+To avoid path-related issues, it is **strongly recommended** that you start MATLAB in the **TAS-Forge root directory** (or the directory where all input and output files are expected to be located).

 TAS-Forge relies on the file paths for reading and writing, including (but not limited to):
 - Reading the `.csv` and `.txt` files used to generate CPLEX and OMNeT++ scripts.